FatherNelson/Project2_4061/OS/Project3/Project_3_Threaded_WebServer/README.md

 To run the server, type the following command:
 ./web_server <port> <path_to_testing>/testing <num_dispatch> <num_worker> 0 <queue_len> <cache_entries>
-where port is the unique desired port number, num_dispatch and num_worker are the number of dispatch and worker threads, and queue_len and cache_entries are arbitrary integers.
+where port is the unique desired port number, num_dispatch and num_worker are the number of dispatch and worker threads, queue_len is an arbitrary integer, and cache_entries is the maximum number of entries in the cache.

-Queue_len is ignored because we decided to always make the queue maximum size anyway to minimize the possibility of it from running out, and cache_entries is ignored because we implemented a dynamically resizing cache in order to be able to cache as many entries as necessary.
-This is significantly faster for certain use cases, such as a database that needs the same 300 files very frequently.
-In reality, if the server were to be run for a long period of time, we would want to clear older entries from the cache; however, this server is intended to be run in short bursts.
-We feel that these changes made for a more robust program with faster access times for this particular application.
+Queue_len is ignored because we decided to always make the queue maximum size anyway to minimize the possibility of it from running out.

 To get data from the server, simply use wget or a similar command such as curl, with a URL such as http://127.0.0.1:<port>/image/jpg/29.jpg, or enter the